 -A trip to Breitenbush Hot Springs in the Wilamette National Forest in Oregon.
 Clothing extremely optional, I.E. I felt like a damn fool as the only person with a suit on when I first arrived.
 Don't worry, I got with the program!
 Amazing wet sauna here too.
-Just an incredible experience to dip naked in the lobster pot, surrounded by constant snowfall and a Narnia landscape.
+Just an incredible experience to dip naked in the individual lobster pots, surrounded by constant snowfall and a Narnia landscape.

 -Amazing series of hikes the week of Christmas-New Years, which made up for a rough spot in my life.
 Hiking the Snow Lake/Source Lake trail solo the day after Christmas stands out in my mind as one of my favorite and more epic solo adventures this past year.
 I had the trail completely to myself that morning (#rare), until some back country skiers showed up and started doing insane jumps off icy rock cliffs dripping with icicles.
 I took their lead and veered wayyy off trail up avalanche territory to get a closer look at some of the ice formations.
 I also drank a few of the canned champagnes my sweet friend Jos gave me for Xmas!
 Highly recommend those puppies, they come with a mini straw and everything!
 They are the "Sofia" from Coppola Winery.